alphagov/govuk_template/README.md

 You can then use the `govuk_template` layout in your app.
 If you need to extend the layout you can use [nested layouts](http://guides.rubyonrails.org/layouts_and_rendering.html#using-nested-layouts).

+### Python version

+This is availible on pypi.python.org.
+To use it add this line to your applications requirements.txt file

+    govuk-template

+And then execute:

+    $ pip install -r requirements.txt

 ### Play version

 To generate the tarball of Play Framework templates run `bundle exec rake build:play`.
 This will produce a tarball in the `pkg` directory.